Chemistry

 Master’s Degree

 M.S. (en route to the Ph.D.)
-A student must pass at least five graduate-level term courses in the Chemistry department exclusive of seminars and research.
+A student must pass at least five graduate-level term courses in the Department of Chemistry, exclusive of seminars and research.
 In addition, an overall average (exclusive of seminars and research) of High Pass must be maintained in all courses.
 One full year of residence is required.

 Courses